 Feel free to contact us at email@example.com if you have questions about this—it can be very difficult to figure out the exact form this record should take.

 Notify Populi Support

 Once you've completed the previous steps, let us know the Populi-specific username and password.
 We'll log in and modify the following settings:

 Over at https://admin.google.com . . .

-Search for Set up single sign-on (SSO) and click on the top result.
+Search for Set up single sign-on (SSO) with a third party IdP and click on the top result.

 We'll upload a Verification certificate to ensure secure communication between Google and Populi.
 We'll also change the following settings: